 John's first book of poetry, The Grand McLuckless Road Atlas, is out now on Pedestrian Press/Bicycle Review.
 A chapbook, Grand McLuckless selects from about a decade of John's poetry, and includes a prize-winner.
-Both print and electronic editions are available now, both from the press or on Amazon.
+Both print and electronic editions are available, both from the press or on Amazon.
 Blas Falconer calls the book "full of wit and music."

 John spent July and August 2012 in the Val di Comino, southeast of Rome, as the artist in residence with the Festival delle Storie.
-He gave a number of public talks, and there's a video in Italian which provides information on the entire Festival.
-The residency proved essential for a memoir now underway to be titled Cooking the Octopus.
+He will return in 2014, giving public talks, and there's a video in Italian provides information on the entire Festival.

 Something else that came out of John's residency was a long interview in the Rome journal The American.
 Thanks especially to David Winner.

 A Tomb on the Periphery, John's 2008 novel on Gival Press, is now in an electronic edition, at Amazon and elsewhere.
 Thanks to Tom Verso for his enthusiastic essay-review about A Tomb on the Periphery on the i-Italy website.

 John's first four books have been bought by Dzanc Books, to be reissued in electronic versions.
 Dzanc will publish ebooks of the two story collections Bedlam and Highway Trade, and the two novels Talking Heads: 77 and Earthquake I.D.
 These will be available for download in a variety of formats, starting late 2013.
 Bedlam, John's first book, will include a new author's preface and two early stories that have never before appeared in any collection.

 The website Magna GRECE, in early 2012, ran a wide-ranging and thoughtful interview.
 Many thanks to Olivia Cerrone and John Napoli.